 Similar tragedies early in WWII prompted the Navy to release a bulletin discouraging family members from serving together on the same ship.
 After this bulletin, no policies, regulations, or laws were made to enforce it.
 Even the deaths of five Sullivan brothers aboard the USS Juneau in November 1942 could not force a stricter policy, nor did it stop determined brothers from enlisting and serving together.

 Today is no different as warnings are given to families requesting to be stationed together.
 Yet, if their ship is not in a hostile area, they can still serve together.
 Their desire to be with family often overpowers the risks.
 Simply put, brothers want to be brothers.

-"I can't go, my brother's up there," refused Anderson as he was shoved onto the barge and taken to Ford Island.
+"I can't go, my brother's up there," refused Anderson as he was shoved onto the barge to Ford Island.

 After landing, John knew he could not stay.
 He muscled his way back to the barge, ignoring calls of, "You'll get killed out there," and set out toward the sinking, smoking, flaming Arizona in search of his twin brother, Delbert.
 John never found his brother.

 The Arizona brothers were more than comrades in arms, more than mere shipmates.
 Separated from their loved ones, they only had each other.
 This real "Band of Brothers" strived to remain together, even if it meant they died together.

 In addition to the 38 sets of brothers, there was a father and son on the USS Arizona.They were killed in action.
 The father was Thomas Augusta Free, MM1c, and his son William Thomas Free, S2c.
 Both men were from the state of Texas, but son William is memorialized at the National Memorial Cemetery of the Pacific, Hawai'i, under the state of California.

 The information herein is subject to revision, but is deemed reliable at the time of publication.